How to Spool a Baitcaster

 These calculations are not really needed though as the length doesn’t really matter.
 What is important is that you want to keep reeling on line until you reach 1/8th of an inch from the top of your spool.
 This will ensure you have plenty of line you make long casts and cut damaged line away as needed while not overfilling your spool.

 Frequently Asked Questions

 Do You Need Backing on a Baitcaster?

 Using a monofilament backing when spooling a baitcaster is a great way to save money by using less braid or fluoro which are more expensive.
 Backing also prevents braid from slipping if your spool doesn’t have holes to tie to.

 What’s the Best Line to Use on a Baitcaster?

 All three line types will work on a baitcaster.
 The best will depend on the lure/technique you are using.
-I recomend you read our fishing line guide that compares braid vs fluorocarbon vs monofilament.
+I recommend you read our fishing line guide that compares braid vs fluorocarbon vs monofilament.